iamsahilparashar/tic-tac-toe/README.md

-# tic--tac-toe
+# tic-tac-toe
-this is a an game played between two players
+this is a an game ,played between two player